Alfonso Macaya: Copa Macaya

 In December 1900, Macaya began promoting the idea of a football championship contested in a league format between the different clubs that had been created in Spain, with registration being open to all national clubs throughout the country.
 In the end, however, only six Catalan teams participated, of which only one was a non-Barcelona team, the Tarragona Club, with some of the remaining participants including FC Barcelona and Club Espanyol (currently RCD Espanyol).
 In addition to the new competitive format, and in order to create greater motivation, Alfonso Macaya himself offers a trophy for the winner of the tournament, a magnificent silver Cup, hence its name (Copa Macaya).
 Macaya commissioned the Cup from a London master goldsmith, but no one knew anything about it, nor did it appear during the first championship.
 Only a few days before the final match, the Cup was publicly presented, causing a certain disappointment due to its small size and for not being made of gold, but silver.

 Copa Macaya was thus the first football championship played on the Iberian Peninsula, and the forerunner for the Catalan championship which began in 1903.
 It was under his honorary presidency that Hispania AC organized the first edition of the Copa Macaya, which was held in 1900–01.
 Hispania were the pre-favorites to win the competition together with Joan Gamper's FC Barcelona, and the title was decided in the final matchday between the two of them, where a 1–1 draw was enough for Hispania to become the first-ever Spanish club to win an official title.
 This historic meeting did not end without controversy, however, since the referee disallowed a second goal from Barcelona for offside, a decision that was heavily contested, with Barça claiming bias refereeing in favor of the organizers of the tournament.
-In fact, Club Espanyol withdrew from the tournament after the fourth match, claiming that the refereeing was in Hispania's aid.
+In fact, Club Espanyol withdrew from the tournament after the fourth match, claiming that the refereeing was favoring Macaya's team.